MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-deploy-userportal.md

 User portal Administrators may be set up and granted permission to add new users and update existing users.

-Depending on your environment, you may want to deploy the user portal on the same server as Azure Multi-Factor Authentication Server or on another internet-facing  server.
+Depending on your environment, you may want to deploy the user portal on the same server as Microsoft Entra multifactor authentication Server or on another internet-facing  server.

 > [!IMPORTANT]
 > In September 2022, Microsoft announced deprecation of Azure Multi-Factor Authentication Server.
 Beginning September 30, 2024, Azure Multi-Factor Authentication Server deployments will no longer service multifactor authentication requests, which could cause authentications to fail for your organization.
 To ensure uninterrupted authentication services and to remain in a supported state, organizations should [migrate their users’ authentication data](how-to-migrate-mfa-server-to-mfa-user-authentication.md) to the cloud-based Azure MFA service by using the latest Migration Utility included in the most recent [Azure MFA Server update](https://www.microsoft.com/download/details.aspx?id=55849).
 For more information, see [Azure MFA Server Migration](how-to-migrate-mfa-server-to-azure-mfa.md).